 Each tank has its own dump valve with both tanks draining through a common outlet.
 Therefore, only one sewer hose connection is needed when hooking up to a dump station.

 Almost all campgrounds will have dumping facilities.
-Park directories, such as Woodalls and Rand McNally, also list dumping stations.
+Park directories, such as Woodalls and Rand McNally, also list dumping stations; see Black and Gray Water Tank Draining on page 8-14.